ackirby88/CS107/C++/CPP-3-Polymorphism.md

 ---
 # Class Polymorphism
-One of the key features of class inheritance is that a pointer to a derived class is type-compatible with a pointer to its base class.
+One of the key features of class inheritance is that **a pointer to a derived class is type-compatible with a pointer to its base class**.

-**Polymorphism** means that a call to a member function will cause a different function to be executed depending on the type of object that invokes the function.
+- **Polymorphism**: a call to a member function will cause a different function to be executed depending on the type of object that invokes the function

+**Polymorphism Example:**
 **<details><summary>:large_orange_diamond: Pointer to Class: Base Class</summary>**
 <p>